nycjv321/nycjv321.github.io/_posts/2020-01-12-what-makes-a-bad-test.md

 In order to be able to depend on tests they need to be high-value add. _How do we do this?_

 Some of the following talking points contribute to idea of understanding the value-add proposition of your tests.
-If you have flaky, slow, and high haintenance tests, they might not be high-value add even if they test all if the `MyClass`es in your codebase and provide extensive regression coverage.
+If you have flaky, slow, and high maintenance tests, they might not be high-value add even if they test all if the `MyClass`es in your codebase and provide extensive regression coverage.

 ### Slow